-If you have been granted asylee status, you are eligible to apply for a Green Card (Permanent Resident Card) one year after receiving your grant of asylum.
+If you have been granted asylee status, you are eligible to apply for a Green Card (officially known as a Permanent Resident Card) one year after receiving your grant of asylum.

-- Are in the United States when you file the application and you have been physically present in the United States for at least one year after being granted asylum;
+- You are in the United States when you file the application and you have been physically present in the United States for at least one year after being granted asylum;

-- Continue to meet the definition of an asylee (or continue to be the spouse or child of an asylee);
+- You continue to meet the definition of an asylee (or continue to be the spouse or child of an asylee);

 - Your grant of asylum has not been terminated;

-- Are not firmly resettled in another country; and
+- You are not firmly resettled in another country; and

-- Continue to be admissible to the United States.
+- You continue to be admissible to the United States.
 (A waiver may be available to you under section 209(c) of the Immigration and Nationality Act if you are now inadmissible).

 For detailed information, please visit our Green Card for Asylees and How Do I Become a U.S. Permanent Resident (for Refugees and Asylees) (PDF, 552.85 KB)pages.

 Your spouse and children are also eligible to apply for a Green Card if they were admitted to the United States as asylees or were granted asylum and have been physically present in the U.S. for one year.